-Hill AFB is at Health Protection Condition Bravo+
+Hill AFB is at Health Protection Condition ALPHA.

-*NEW* Please review the installation commander's COVID-19 Mitigation Measures (HPCON BRAVO+) (as of September 2 ,2021)
+Please review the installation commander's COVID-19 Mitigation Measures (HPCON Alpha) (as of April 1, 2022).

 If you develop flu-like symptoms with fever and cough or shortness of breath and may have had contact with a person who has COVID-19 or had recent travel to areas considered high-risk, contact your health care provider before seeking medical care to prevent possible transmission in the health care setting.
 For COVID-19 health-related questions, please contact the 75th Medical Group Public Health Hotline at 801-777-7934.

 For the latest information on COVID-19, visit the Centers for Disease Control and Prevention (CDC) website at www.cdc.gov/coronavirus, and the Department of Defense Coronavirus website at www.defense.gov/explore/spotlight/coronavirus.
 Local information and guidance is available at www.hill.af.mil/coronavirus.

 ALL patients and visitors entering the medical facility will be expected to wear a face mask or covering at all times.
 Patients who believe they have been exposed or are feeling sick with a fever, cough, shortness of breath, sore throat, or body aches should speak with an appointment line operator before travelling to the clinic so that we can manage your care appropriately.